microchip-pic-avr-examples/avr16eb32-getting-started-with-tce-and-wex-mplab-mcc/WEX_PGM_8Channels_Patterns_MCC/README.md

 ## Results

-Below is illustrated a logic analyzer capture, to help understanding a little bit better how to override the port pins and take the pins control from TCE using the WEX module:
+ The figure below illustrates a logic analyzer capture, to help understanding a little bit better how to override the port pins and take the pins control from TCE using the WEX module:

 <br>Switching from an alternating `1`, `0` logic pattern to a staircase patern, using all the possible outputs.